LevanIlashvili/optimize-eth-bucharest/README.md

 		--release \
 		--target wasm32-unknown-unknown

-## Building
+### Building

 	./build.sh

+### Estimating performance

-## Testing
+### Testing

 Simple testing is possible using `proptest` to call the default-provided `solve` function, then to call it again with the same outputs.

-To compare your custom algorithm against the online contract, you can simply test your custom prover implementation's output against
+To compare your custom algorithm against the online contract, you can simply run the test suite.
+The source code is documented for accessible testing.

 ## Hard requirements for solutions